scottperham/hack-and-chat/_posts/2022-03-30-teams-proactive-messaging.md

 ```

 Phew!
 That most definitely feels more complex than it needs to be, but until the bot service supports and endpoint to retrieve those internal user Ids, this is, unfortunately the way it has to work!

+A fully functional sample that uses this approach can be found [here for C#](https://github.com/OfficeDev/msteams-sample-contoso-hr-talent-app) and here for [Node/TypeScript](https://github.com/scottperham/hr-talent-node)

 Happy coding!